 About Shepperton

-In the early 19th century resident writers and poets included Haggard, Peacock, Meredith and Shelley, attracted by the Thames beside which they and other wealthy residents lived, painted at Walton Bridge here in 1754 by Canaletto and in 1805 by Turner.
-Its accessibility was improved by Sunbury Lock and Shepperton Lock built in the 1810s supporting the trade and agricultural barges and later the use of residential narrowboats.
+In the early 19th century, resident writers and poets included Rider Haggard, Thomas Love Peacock, George Meredith, and Percy Bysshe Shelley, who were attracted by the proximity of the River Thames.
+The river was painted at Walton Bridge in 1754 by Canaletto and in 1805 by Turner.
+Shepperton Lock and nearby Sunbury Lock were built in the 1810s, to facilitate river navigation.